Menu

 Design

-• Alcove: If you don’t plan to reconfigure your bathroom to accommodate a whirlpool bathtub, an alcove model will most likely be your best option.
+• Alcove: If you don’t plan to reconfigure your bathroom to accommodate a whirlpool bathtub, an alcove model will likely be your best option.
 It fits in the same amount of space as a normal bathtub and is surrounded on three sides with fitted walls or tile.
 These tubs are often used as a tub/shower combo.

 • Freestanding: These bathtubs don’t connect to a wall or fit into an alcove.
 They span the gap between a vintage tub and a modern luxury, but this type of tub requires more square footage than an alcove bathtub.